adphelps/DS-Unit-3-Sprint-1-Software-Engineering/sprint-challenge/challenge.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+- I think there are many different things that are very important for code reviews.
+  Narrowing it down to one thing is oversimplifying in my opinion.
+I would say the most important things include readability, reproducibility, good comments, and any way to streamline or otherwise improve the code(make it more flexible, more versatile, faster, etc).
+- Containers could easily  be used to solve this.
+Just have every computer run the same image, preferable one maintained by the company.
+Problem solved.

 ### Part 8 - Turn it in!

 Provide all the files you wrote (`acme.py`, `acme_report.py`, and